Engage 100 Experiences

 Experience Overview

-Chart Your Course: Navigating Your FSU Experience is designed to help first-year students successfully transition to Florida State University.
+Navigating Your FSU Experience is designed to help first-year students successfully transition to Florida State University.
 This course invites first-year students to experience the many opportunities Florida State University has to offer and chart their own course to a successful college experience.
-Students will explore their own identities and values, engage with campus resources, and apply college success strategies to effectively navigate their transition to FSU.
-To enroll, search for SLS 2206 in Schedule Assistant.
+Students will explore their own values, engage with campus resources, and apply college success strategies to effectively navigate their transition to FSU.

 For more information contact Madeline Thompson at mthompson7@fsu.edu